lean-mu/mu-helm/README.md

 Server version:  0.3.749
 ```

-Further reading about how to deploy functions can be found in the Getting Started guides.
+Further reading about functions development can be found in the Getting Started guides.

-## Passwords
+## Default Passwords

+- Fn: 1234567890
 - grafana: admin/admin
-- Fn: 1234567890

 ## Uninstalling the Chart